eclipse/mraa/docs/internals.md

 mraa_init() needs to be called in order to initialise the platform files or 'pinmap'.
 Because calling this is tedious libmraa uses a C constructor to run mraa_init on library load.
-This means that it is not possible to stop this running and all functino calls like mraa_set_log_level() will not work during mraa_init().
-This feature is supported by most sane compilers & libcs but you can turn off CTORS in uclibc, though I've yet to find a configuration with someone doing that. mraa_init() can be called multiple times if you feel like being 'safe'.
+This means that it is not possible to stop this running and all function calls like mraa_set_log_level() will not work during mraa_init().
+This feature is supported by most sane compilers and libcs but you can turn off CTORS in uclibc, though I've yet to find a configuration with someone doing that. mraa_init() can be called multiple times if you feel like being 'safe'.

-In the SWIG modulse mraa_init() is called during the %init stage of the module loading.
+In the SWIG modules mraa_init() is called during the %init stage of the module loading.
 This is simply to avoid mraa_init() running 'too' early, though I've never seen an issue in running it in a CTOR.